 Castellón de la Plana – Estadi Castalia

-Football was brought to the town of Castellón de la Plana at the turn of the 20th century by local citrus traders who had watched the game in the UK.
-Within ten years, several clubs had sprung into life, but it was the success of SD Cervantes FC that gave rise to the current club.
-By 1918, Cervantes had become the city’s leading club and was a serious rival to Valencia CF & Gimnástico FC, so much so that they won the Campeonato Regional de Valencia in 1921.
-The desire to have a club named after and representing the city saw Cervantes effectively dissolved and Club Deportivo Castellón formed at a special meeting on 20 July 1922.
+Football was brought to the city of Castellón de la Plana at the turn of the 20th century by local citrus traders who had watched the game in the UK.
+Within ten years, several clubs had sprung into life, but it was the success of Cervantes Football Club that gave rise to the city’s current senior club.
+Founded in 1916, within two years, Cervantes had become the city’s leading club and was a serious rival to Valencia CF & Gimnástico FC, so much so that they won the Campeonato Regional de Valencia in 1921.
+The desire to have a club named after and representing the city led to Cervantes effectively dissolving, and the formation of Club Deportivo Castellón at a special meeting on 20 July 1922.

 Castellon260818h